junxit/us-congress-bills-110/bill.md

 # H.R.
 1979

-> To require any Federal or State court to recognize any notarization made by a notary public licensed by a State other than the State where the court is located when such notarization.
+> To require any Federal or State court to recognize any notarization made by a notary public licensed by a State other than the State where the court is located when such notarization occurs in or affects interstate commerce.

 ## § 1.
 Short title